-Joint first to die life insurance is insurance where two individuals are covered with death benefit paid on the first death.
+Joint first to die life insurance is a type of life insurance policy where two individuals are covered with the death benefit paid out on the first death.

-This is sometimes considered by couples with the intention that such coverage is less expensive that two individual coverages.
+This is typically considered by couples with the intention that such coverage is less expensive than purchasing two individual life insurance policies.
 In reality, this is not normally the case.
-In fact, I specifically recommend two individual coverages over a joint first to die policy.
+In fact, I specifically recommend having two individual life insurance policies instead of a joint first to die life insurance policy.

-Aside, if you would like a quote for two individual coverages under one policy, please visit our spousal life insurance page and request a custom quote)
+Note – if you are looking for a quote for two individual coverages under one policy, please visit our spousal life insurance page and request a custom quote.

-- It’s less expensive that two individual coverages.
+- It’s less expensive than having two individual coverages.
 In reality, the premiums on most joint first to die plans are less than 5% different than two individual coverages.
-The cost savings are either non-existent, or minimal.
+The cost savings are either non-existent or very minimal.

-- Joint first to die pays only on the first death.
+- Joint first to die pays out only on the first death.
 This would be one reason why one might think it’s less expensive.
-However many joint first to die policies will actually pay out two death benefits if both insureds die at the same time.
+However, many joint first to die policies will actually pay out two death benefits if both insureds die at the same time.

 - Joint first to die pays only at the first death, so the second person could be left with no life insurance.
-Today however, many first to die joint policies offer an option at the first death for the remaining insured to purchase new individual coverage.
+However, today many first to die joint policies offer an option at the first death for the remaining insured to purchase new individual coverage.

-So while we may initially think that joint first to die life insurance is less expensive that two individual coverages as the result of different coverage, in today’s marketplace it provides very similiar coverage at similiar premiums.
+While we may initially think that joint first to die life insurance is less expensive than having two individual coverages as the result of different coverage, in today’s marketplace it provides very similar coverage at similar premiums.

-So what is the drawback to joint first to die life insurance?
+So what are the drawbacks to joint first to die life insurance?

 There are two serious drawbacks to joint first to die insurance compared to two individual coverages.
-In many cases, coverage and premiums will be similiar.
-It’s in the worst case scenarios where we run into some serious problems with joint first to die compared to individual coverages.
-And if you end up in one of these worst case scenarios, a dollor or two of savings will not have been worth it.
+In many cases, coverage and premiums will be similar.
+It is in the worst case scenarios where we run into some serious problems with joint first to die compared to individual coverages.
+And if you end up in one of these worst-case scenarios, a dollar or two of savings will not have been worth it.

-However there is good news – we can still get discounts on two seperate coverages.
+However there is good news – we can still get discounts on two separate coverages.
 Most companies will offer an administrative fee discount for two coverages under one policy.
-While we are unable to quote this live on our website we do have the ability to quote this discount over the phone.
+While we are unable to quote this live on our website we do have the ability to quote this discount over the phone or by email.
 Simply call our office at toll free, 1-877-344-4011 or complete the following form to request a call back: Request a multiple lives life insurance quote.